Kingston has more brunch options than you’d think

 This combination works for visitors making a day of it and locals who want more than just breakfast.

-Deer Cafe has earned a strong reputation for its Full English — generous portions, quality ingredients, and a Mediterranean twist that works.
+Deer Cafe has earned a strong reputation for its Full English — generous portions, quality ingredients, and a Mediterranean twist.
 La Fiesta does a solid traditional version at lower prices.

 Local Hero is the standout for specialty coffee.
 Fortunella Café also takes coffee seriously.
-The larger restaurants (Bill’s, Megan’s, Browns) serve decent coffee but aren’t coffee-focused.
+The larger restaurants like Bill's, Megan's, and Côte serve decent coffee but aren't coffee-focused.

-Browns for something upmarket with river views.
-Eleana’s Bistro for somewhere more intimate and neighbourhood-feeling.
+Côte for something upmarket on the Riverside Walk terrace.
+Eleana's Bistro for somewhere more intimate and neighbourhood-feeling.
 Fika if you both care about aesthetics.

 Featured in this guide